 Likewise, Sagamore Hill is located within the state- designated Long Island North Shore Heritage Area (LINSHA), which encompasses the entire north shore of Long Island.
 In April 2005, the state heritage area planning commission issued a final plan.
 Pending its final approval by the 65 municipalities within its boundary, LINSHA will become one of 16 state heritage areas.
 Similar to its local counterparts, LINSHA would seek to preserve and promote regional cultural attractions in support of maintaining and enhancing the region's quality of life and enhancing the regional economy.
-Because it is the only National Park unit located in the heritage area, Sagamore Hill's active participation in such an initiative could bring both positive and negative impacts for the park.
+Because it is the only National Park unit located in the heritage area, the active participation of Sagamore Hill in such an initiative could bring both positive and negative impacts for the park.
 For instance, a substantial increase in visitation to the park could result in carrying capacity issues that may be mitigated by the facilities proposed under some alternatives.
-Participation in LINSHA might also result in opportunities to broaden the park's audience.
+On the other hand, participation in LINSHA might also result in opportunities to broaden the park's audience.